OpenConext/Stepup-Deploy/README.md

 Use `ansible-playbook -i <environment_directory>/inventory site.yml` to depoy the infrastructure.

 The databases form a galera cluster.
-When none of the MariaDB databases is running, such as during the forst deploy, the first database must be bootstrapped by setting the Ansible varibale `galera_bootstrap_node` to the hostname of the node to bootstrap.
+When none of the MariaDB databases is running, such as during the forst deploy, the first database must be bootstrapped by setting the Ansible variable `galera_bootstrap_node` to the hostname of the node to bootstrap.
 Example:

 `ansible-playbook site.yml -i <environment_directory>/inventory -e "galera_bootstrap_node=app.stepup.example.com"`